 - Use store-heat-and-serve containers.

 - It is not necessary to “cook” every meal!

 - Be adventurous and creative in combinations of foods.

 - Use prepared foods sometimes from a Deli or Restaurant.

 - When cooking for the rest of the family, prepare and set aside an extra serving for the care receiver.

 - Delegate tasks to: The care receiver (tailor the tasks to his/her capacities and interests) Family Friends

 Making Meal Preparation Easier for the Caregiver:

-- Play a CD of favorite music to make kitchen tasks more fun.
+- Play your favorite music to make kitchen tasks more fun.

-- If care receiver is present, choose some favorites of theirs, too.
+- If care receiver is present, choose some favorite music of theirs, too.